-The initiative of putting up a church media in the midst of the mainstream or secular media has become a necessity.
+The initiative of putting up a church media has become a necessity.

 It is in this light that CBCPNews was established.
 It’s rationale is to set up “an alternative news organization staffed by Catholic journalists dedicated to providing accurate news written from a distinctively catholic perspective.”

-The mission of CBCPNews is to help spread the Gospel through a standard level of journalism by re-telling in news reports and features how it is witnessed in the daily events and lives of people.
+The mission of CBCPNews is to help spread the Gospel through a standard level of journalism by re-telling in news reports and feature stories how the same Gospel is witnessed in the daily events and lives of the people.

 |Managing Editor||Roy Lagarde|